SayakKDutta/DEMAND_FORECAST_ELECTRICITY_USA_MSEPROJECT/README.md

 # Power Generation (USA) Time Series Analysis and Hypothesis Testing

 ## Project Summary
-This project focuses on analyzing unit generation data for the USA from January 1, 1990, to June 1, 2023.
+This project focuses on analyzing power generation data for the USA from January 1, 1990, to June 1, 2023.
 The analysis includes time series modeling using ARIMA and SARIMA models for prediction, as well as hypothesis testing using the t-test to compare two groups.

 ## Dataset Overview
-- The dataset contains information on unit generation over time, spanning from January 1, 1990, to June 1, 2023.
+- The dataset contains information on unit generation over time for different states, spanning from January 1, 1990, to June 1, 2023.
 - Data analysis involves time series decomposition, visualization, modeling using ARIMA and SARIMA, and hypothesis testing.

 ## Data Analysis